inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

 * v0.1.0-SNAPSHOT-6 - changed how credentials and files are specified for signing and publication.
 The keys are the same, but properties are now expected to exist in a gradle.properties file, or to be specified as runtime flags as described in the Usage section above.
 * v0.1.0-SNAPSHOT-12 - added checksum generation and build report tasks.
 Split repo into separate builds using gradle build composition to better isolate changes.
 * v0.1.0-SNAPSHOT-15 - fixed dependency collection, renamed 'AssembleModuleAssets' task class and associated task
+* v0.1.0-SNAPSHOT-16 - changed modlImplementation configuration to not resolve transitive dependencies
+* v0.1.0-SNAPSHOT-17 - modlImplementation and modlApi configurations have been replaced with a single `modlDependency` configuration to simplify dependency marking and avoid confusing differences between compile-time and modl runtime environments,